-Clarification - Oil-based products in Transmitter and/or Receivers.
+Mitigations - Oil-based products in Seismic Streamers.

-It is not stated if oil-based products (e.g. lubricants or fuel) will be used in the transmitter and receivers.
+It is not stated if oil-based products will be used in the seismic streamers.
 The presence or lack thereof of oil-based products in these devices should be stated in the environmental assessment.
-ECCC-CWS recommends that transmitters and receivers without hydrocarbon-based fluids be used.
+ECCC-CWS recommends that seismic streamers without hydrocarbon-based fluids be used.